Albany–Stony Brook football rivalry

 The Albany–Stony Brook football rivalry, also known as the Battle for the Golden Apple and the Empire Clash is an American college football rivalry between the Albany Great Danes and the Stony Brook Seawolves.
-Both teams represent university centers of the State University of New York, and since 2013 have competed together as football-only members of the Colonial Athletic Association (CAA).
-The two teams have met 23 times on the football field, with Albany currently holding a 13–10 edge in the all-time series.
-Albany leads the series 10–9 since 1999, when both programs moved up to Division I.
+Both teams represent university centers of the State University of New York, and since 2013 have competed together as members of CAA Football, the legally separate football league operated by the multi-sports Colonial Athletic Association (CAA).
+The two teams have met 26 times on the football field, with Albany currently holding a 15–11 edge in the all-time series.
+Albany leads the series 12–10 since 1999, when both programs moved up to Division I.

-Since 2013, when both programs joined the CAA together, they have been meeting yearly as part of their conference schedule.
-The rivalry game was coined the "Empire Clash" in 2013 during their first CAA conference game against each other.
+Since 2013, when both programs joined CAA Football together, they have been meeting yearly as part of their conference schedule.
+The rivalry game was coined the "Empire Clash" in 2013 during their first CAA Football game against each other.
 Starting in 2015, the winner of the game is awarded The Golden Apple Trophy.
 The game is traditionally played on the final week of the regular season.

 Albany plays home games at Bob Ford Field at Tom & Mary Casey Stadium (capacity 8,500, grass surface, located in Albany, NY) and Stony Brook plays home games at Kenneth P. LaValle Stadium (capacity 12,300, artificial turf surface, located in Stony Brook, NY).

 History

 The winner of each year's game is awarded the "Golden Apple" trophy.
 The trophy was first awarded in 2015, when Stony Brook defeated Albany 20–2 at Kenneth P. LaValle Stadium in the final week of the regular season.

-Stony Brook and Albany began playing each other regularly beginning in 2013, when both schools joined the Colonial Athletic Association as football-only members.
+Stony Brook and Albany began playing each other regularly beginning in 2013, when both schools joined CAA Football.
 This led to the origin of the "Empire Clash" nickname, as Stony Brook turned to its fanbase to help provide a moniker for the rivalry.

 Both Stony Brook head coach Chuck Priore and Albany head coach Greg Gattuso admitted to feeling skeptical about the idea of the Golden Apple trophy when it was first introduced, but have since embraced the importance of its meaning to the teams and their fanbases.

 The rivalry game is known to have implications on the FCS playoffs; in 2018, Albany defeated No. 10 Stony Brook 25–23 on a last-second field goal for its first conference win of the season, leading Stony Brook to settle for an at-large berth.
 In 2019, Albany defeated Stony Brook 31–26 to secure one of the last at-large berths in the playoffs.